Bormes-les-Mimosas: A Flower Village on the Riviera

 Markets

 There are villages that bloom in spring.
 Bormes-les-Mimosas blooms all year.
-This sun-kissed jewel of the Var coast is draped in flowers from January's golden mimosa to summer's bougainvillea, its pink-tiled rooftops cascading down the hillside toward the Mediterranean below.
+This sun-kissed jewel of the Var coast is draped in flowers from January's golden mimosa to summer's bougainvillea, its pink-tiled rooftops cascading down the hillside toward the sea.
+It's regularly named one of France's most beautiful villages, and for once the label fits.

-Getting there: About 50 minutes from Toulon via the A57 and D98.
-Parking available at the foot of the old town.
+Getting there: about 50 minutes from Toulon via the A57 and D98.
+Parking at the foot of the old town.

-Best time to visit: February for the mimosa festival.
-Spring and early autumn for walking and quieter streets.
+Best time: February for the mimosa festival; spring and early autumn for walking and quieter streets.

-Don't miss: The castle ruins viewpoint, the flower-lined Rue Carnot, and a stroll through the weekly market.
+Don't miss: the castle-ruins viewpoint, the flower-lined Rue Carnot, and the weekly market.

 Mauricette's Tip